Token Sale (DAIO)

 | DALPTokenSaleFactoryImplementation | Factory for CREATE2 deployment of new sale instances with deterministic addresses |

-The proxy pattern enables bug fixes and feature additions without redeploying the sale or changing its address.
-The factory provides deterministic addresses through CREATE2, enabling address prediction before deployment.
+The proxy pattern allows implementation updates without redeploying a sale or changing its address.
+The factory uses CREATE2 so teams can predict a sale address before deployment.

 Roles